 - Cochrane Neonatal Collaborative Reviews

-An effort to relay technical and research information to health care providers, researchers, and interested publics.
-These reviews provide efficient access to current evidence in neonatology and help to reduce the gap between the time when a treatment's effectiveness and safety is established in research and its routine use by health care providers.
+These reviews provide access to current evidence in neonatology and help to reduce the gap between the time when a treatment's effectiveness and safety is established in research and its routine use by healthcare providers.

 - Interagency Coordinating Committee on Fetal Alcohol Syndrome (ICCFAS)